dimsmol/drivetest/doc/case_ssd_swap.md

 The Arion is a passive (fanless) enclosure, so a single continuous 2 TB write overheats and the bridge drops off the bus. `--parts 8` paces the write with cooldowns between regions; see [Thermal pacing](../README.md#thermal-pacing-passive-enclosures) in the README.
 A desk fan on the enclosure helps a lot, and may even let a single un-split `--write` complete.

-Because of this thermal limit, the definitive full-speed write+verify is really Stage 2 (internal); the external pass mainly screens for a dead-on-arrival drive.
+Despite the thermal limit, this external pass is the full-drive integrity check: `--parts 8` writes and crc-verifies every cell, just paced with cooldowns.
+What it can't measure is real NVMe speed (the enclosure caps at ~1 GB/s) - that, plus the M.2 slot itself, is what Stage 2 validates.

 ## Stage 2 - internal, in the M.2 slot